 The NanoBios Lab is an integral part of the Department of Bioscience and Bioengineering at IIT Bombay.
 Our research is focused on three main areas: Sensors & Devices, Cancer and Nanoenabled Orthopedic applications.
 We explore the material properties, characterizing nanostructured materials to study and apply the use of nanotechnology to advance in the healthcare areas.
 Our interdisciplinary work combines biomedical engineering, electrical engineering, chemistry, and materials science.
 We have industrial collaborations and our products focus on healthcare of developing nations.
 Our dedicated team of researchers have received many awards also due to their innovative work.

-Dr. Rohit Srivastava is currently working as an Associate Professor at the Indian Institute of Technology, Bombay.
+Dr. Rohit Srivastava is currently working as a Professor at the Indian Institute of Technology, Bombay.

 Dr. Srivastava completed his Bachelor of Engineering in Electronics Engineering from VNIT Nagpur in 1999 with distinction and was the recipient of scholarship of merit for graduating students for the year.
 He joined Tata Consultancy Services, SEEPZ, Mumbai for a short duration of a year.
 Not finding satisfaction in what he was doing, he decided to complete higher studies in the US.
 He subsequently went on to finish a Master of Science and a PhD in Biomedical Engineering from Louisiana Tech University, Ruston, LA, USA for which he received the best student of the year award in 2005.